AnnyCaroline/GSoC-2018/usart/README.md

 # Content of this folder
 - usart.ceu: should be included in *ceu-maker\repos\pico-ceu\include* folder.
 - string.ceu: also should be included in *ceu-maker\repos\pico-ceu\include* folder.
 Includes a new function, ```String_Print```, that converts a Céu byte vector to a C char pointer to print that out.
-- example of serial por usage for Céu-Maker and pico-Céu.
+- example of serial port usage for Céu-Maker and pico-Céu.

 ## Echo app example